I was deeply impacted by Tarthang Tulku's (1977) book, TSK: Time, Space & Knowledge: A New Vision of Reality,

 dissertation testing the applicability of TSK to personal change.

-I wrote one chapter about that dissertation and its implications.
+I wrote an additional book chapter about that dissertation and its implications.

 In 1997, I was invited to present at a conference at the Nyingma